 Generally speaking, mindfulness means living in the moment.
-It means being aware of your feelings and experiences without passing judgement or reacting rashly.
+It means being aware of your feelings and experiences without passing judgment or reacting rashly.
 It allows you to slow down and process things, rather than being disconnected and going through the motions without understanding why you’re behaving a certain way.

 Some practices used to help people achieve mindfulness are meditation, yoga, tai chi, and qi gong.